 The mission of the Bozeman Zen Group is to support the practice of Zen Buddhism.
-A group of lay practitioners, we come together to encourage and inspire each other to be mindful and compassionate in our everyday lives.
+A group of lay and ordained practitioners, we come together to encourage and inspire each other to be mindful and compassionate in our everyday lives.
 We provide regular opportunities for Zen practice and education in Southwestern Montana.

-Our NEW Board of Directors 2016
+Our Board of Directors 2023

 Bozeman Zen Group

 3810 Valley Commons Dr, Suite 6 Bozeman, MT 59718

 Senior Dharma Teacher, Tenshin Reb Anderson, of the San Francisco Zen Center, led a retreat in Bozeman in February 1999.
 He came at Wendy Roberts’ invitation after she attended a practice period at Green Gulch Zen Center.

 In October 1999 Wendy held a potluck with a dozen people interested in Zen practice, and a group of us began sitting together on Monday evenings in the basement of her home.
 This evolved into a morning and an evening program of sitting, chanting, and dharma discussion.

 The Bozeman Zen Group has hosted practice periods with Layla Smith and Marcia Lieberman of the San Francisco Zen Center.
 We have offered many weekend retreats with Zen teachers in several lineages, ‘all Buddhist’ picnics in Bozeman, a yoga workshop for sitters, a New Year’s Eve sit in a Mongolian yurt, Qigong practices, and several Buddha’s Birthday celebrations complete with children, flowers and cake!